Skip to content

 Day to day tasks

-• design, set up and carry out experiments
+• design and carry out experiments and clinical trials

-• make recommendations using the results of research to develop new products and manufacturing processes
+• work with other clinical scientists to develop new products and manufacturing processes

 Working environment